Harish-Chandra Theorem for Two-parameter Quantum Groups: Introduction

-A number of works on the centre of quantum groups have been developed over the last three decades, including explicit generators and structures.
-Tanisaki proved that the quantum Harish-Chandra homomorphism is an isomorphism \cite{T90,T92}.
-He used the quantum Killing form of $U_q(\mathfrak{g})$ (which is also called the Rosso form \cite{Ro90}) to show the image of Harish-Chandra homomorphism, the Casimir element and a detailed proof of the existence of universal $R$-matrix \cite{T92}.
-Also, Joseph and Letzter proved the Harish-Chandra isomorphism theorem \cite{JL92}, they pointed out that the centre $Z(U_q)$ is not necessarily a polynomial algebra, $Gr_k(\mathcal{O}^q_f)$ and $Z(U_q)$ are not always isomorphic.
-A couple of years ago, Li-Xia-Zhang proved that $Z(U_q)$ is isomorphic to a polynomial algebra in types $A_1,$ $B_n,$ $C_n,$ $D_{2n},$ $E_7,$ $E_8,$ $F_4,$ $G_2$, while in the remaining cases it is isomorphic to a quotient of polynomial algebra \cite{LXZ16}.
-A general description of the centres of quantum groups $\breve{U}_q(\mathfrak{g})$ of weight lattice types was earlier considered by Etingof in \cite{E95}, where he concluded that $Z(\breve{U}_q) \cong \mathbb{K}[c_{\varpi_1},\cdots,c_{\varpi_n}]$, with $c_{\varpi_i}$ is the quantum partial trace of $\Gamma = R^{21}R$ on $L(\varpi_i)$ (coming from Reshetikhin et al \cite{FRT88, Re90}).
+A number of works on the centre of quantum groups $U_q(\mathfrak g)$ have been developed over the last three decades, including explicit generators and structures.
+Rosso introduced quantum analogues of the Killing form and the Harish-Chandra map to investigate the structure of the centre $Z(U_q)$ \cite{Ro90}.
+Drinfel'd used the universal R-matrix to get a morphism from the representation ring of $\mathfrak{g}$ to $Z(U_q)$ \cite{D90} (see also the works of Reshetikhin et al. \cite{FRT88, Re90}).
+Subsequently, Tanisaki \cite{T90,T92}, as well as Joseph and Letzter \cite{JL92}, proved Harish-Chandra isomorphism theorem in different approaches.
+Connections between these constructions have been discussed in various works in the literature (e.g., see Baumann's \cite{B97}).
+A couple of years ago, Li-Xia-Zhang demonstrated that $Z(U_q)$ is isomorphic to a polynomial algebra in types $A_1,$ $B_n,$ $C_n,$ $D_{2n},$ $E_7,$ $E_8,$ $F_4,$ $G_2$, while in the remaining cases it is isomorphic to a quotient of polynomial algebra \cite{LXZ16, LXZ18}.
+A general description of the centres of quantum groups $\breve{U}_q(\mathfrak{g})$ of weight lattice types was earlier considered by Etingof in \cite{E95}.
+He concluded that $Z(\breve{U}_q) \cong \mathbb{K}[c_{\varpi_1},\cdots,c_{\varpi_n}]$, where $c_{\varpi_i}$ represents the quantum partial trace of $\Gamma = R^{21}R$ on $L(\varpi_i)$ (from Reshetikhin et al.).
 The theorem was in fact generalized to the affine cases \cite{E95}.
 Dai supplemented a detailed proof for the theorem of $Z(\breve{U}_q)$ and an explicit formula of generator $c_\lambda$ \cite{D23} via an operator $\Gamma$ from the work of R.B.
 Zhang et al \cite{GZB91,ZGB91}.
 Recently, Luo-Wang-Ye settled the Harish-Chandra theorem for some quantum superalgebras \cite{LWY22}.

-Since Benkart-Witherspoon redefined a class of two-parameter quantum groups of type $A$ motivated by up-down algebra \cite{BW01}, and Bergeron-Gao-Hu studied the structures of two-parameter quantum groups of type $B, C, D$ \cite{BGH06}, the representation theory have progressed simultaneously \cite{BGH07,BW01}.
+Since Benkart-Witherspoon redefined a class of two-parameter quantum groups of type $A$ motivated by up-down algebra \cite{BW04}, and Bergeron-Gao-Hu studied the structures of two-parameter quantum groups of type $B, C, D$ \cite{BGH06}, the representation theory has progressed simultaneously \cite{BW04,BGH07}.
 A series of work on other types have been done in \cite{BH08,HS07,HW09,PHR10,CHW16}, etc.